inspec/inspec/docs-chef-io/content/inspec/resources/ibmdb2_session.md

 +++

 Use the `ibmdb2_session` Chef InSpec audit resource to test SQL commands run against an IBM Db2 database.
-Make sure you are using the database instance user credentials to run the InSpec test.
+Make sure you are using the IBM Db2 database instance user credentials to run the InSpec test.

 ## Availability